Centrale, Croydon: Drummond Centre

 The Drummond Centre was a shopping centre located on North End in Croydon.

+In 2013, Westfield and Hammerson entered a joint venture for the redevelopment of Westfield and Hammerson.
+However, they faced severe delays, changes in plan.
 Four of the seventeen units were still vacant when the mall closed.
-Revenue was also low at the centre, and it could never compete with the larger Whitgift Centre across the road.
+It could never compete with the larger Whitgift Centre across the road.

 Neighbouring the centre was a large C&A store, which closed in 2004, this was combined with the Drummond Centre, rebuilt to become St. Martins Property Group's new shopping centre Centrale.
 The current North End entrance between Aldo and Zara is the former location of the Croydon C&A Store.
 The new shopping centre is more than triple the size of the Drummond, however the original part of the Drummond Centre was not refurbished as part of the development, which is noticeable when walking through the centre.

 The centre was open seven days a week, Monday to Wednesday 10 a.m. - 6:30.p.m., Thursday 10 a.m. - 8 p.m., Friday 10 a.m. - 7 p.m., Saturday 9 a.m. - 7 p.m., Sunday 11.a.m. - 5 p.m.